dguettler/ember-preferences/DOCUMENTATION.md

 When a value is written it will remain valid for one day.
 After that time the configuration will return it's default value or null.

+## Shared state

+Configuration values are shared across the entire application.
+If, for example, you declare `preferences('foo')` on two different components, the same value will be read and write from the storage, in conclusion the state is shared.
+If you don't want this behavior, use a unique name for each preference.

 ## Customizations